Introduction

 Conclusion

-ZDM version 21.3 supports both physical and logical migrations.
+ZDM version 21.4 provides additional capabilities for database migrations.
+Make sure to always use the latest release.
 The automation enables you to test your migration multiple times as needed, and when you are ready, ensure that you are executing the same steps and reduce human error.

 Further Reading